WilliBoelke/simple-recycler-view-swipe-gestures/README.md

 ### 4.1 Implement the `SwipeCallbackLeft` and/or `SwipeCallbackLeft`
 In your activity implement the interfaces. <br />
-Here you put the code which will be executed when the recyycler item was swiped.
+Here you put the code which will be executed when the recycler item was swiped.
 ```java
   private GestureManager.SwipeCallbackLeft leftCallback leftCallback = new SwipeCallbackLeft()
     {